sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/install-sensu.md

 {{< /language-toggle >}}

-For a complete list of configuration options, see the [backend reference][6].
+For a complete list of configuration options, Read the [backend reference][6].

 {{% notice warning %}}
 **WARNING**: If you plan to [run a Sensu cluster](../cluster-sensu/), make sure that each of your backend nodes is configured, running, and a member of the cluster before you continue the installation process.